 We look forward to celebrating with you again next year.

 See the full album on our Facebook page.

-About our annual fundraiser: An Evening of Oakland Storytelling
+About An Evening of Oakland Storytelling

 OPDC’s signature fundraiser brings together a diverse mix of residents and community partners who share our passion for equitable opportunity and development in Oakland.
 We are proud to serve one of Pittsburgh’s most vibrant neighborhoods for the 39th year and are grateful to work alongside an amazing community of neighbors, partners, and volunteers.

-This year’s generous event venue sponsor is The Oaklander Hotel.
-Guests will enjoy breathtaking views from the hotel’s unique top floor space, delicious food and cocktails designed by Chef Jessica Lewis, and an opportunity to connect with friends and neighbors.
-All event proceeds support OPDC’s programs to improve the lives of Oakland community members ...
-Stay tuned for additional details.
+This year’s generous event venue sponsor was The Oaklander Hotel.
+Guests enjoyed breathtaking views from the hotel’s unique top floor space, delicious food and cocktails designed by Chef Jessica Lewis, and an opportunity to connect with friends and neighbors.
+All event proceeds support OPDC’s programs to improve the lives of Oakland community members.